 The study of an integrated system for the distribution of products from producer to consumer.
-The emphasis is on the physical flow of goods both between and within marketing institutions.
+Emphasis is on the physical flow of goods both between and within marketing institutions.
 Specific topics covered are unit geographic location, internal product flow, inter-unit transportation, and warehousing.
-(BBUM-761)
+(BBUM-761) (Not offered in 1992-93)